 The primary learning outcomes of the DMin include:

 - an advanced understanding of the nature and purposes of transformational religious leadership;

 - enhanced capacity and competencies for practicing transformational religious leadership;

 - growth in one’s capacity for a robust embrace of and engagement with social and theological diversity and one’s capacity to relate across difference;

 - development of competency in contextual analysis and new knowledge about religious leadership in particular contexts;

 - the integration of knowledge, contextual analysis, and leadership skills into a theologically reflective vocational praxis;

-- continued growth in spiritual maturity, and development and appropriation of a personal and professional ethic.
+- continued growth in personal and spiritual maturity and in the cultivation of a personal and professional ethic.